-We have adopted a Code of Business Conduct that applies to our directors, officers and employees.
-Our Code of Business Conduct and other policies are designed to ensure that all of our directors, officers and employees observe high standards of personal and business ethics, and to provide a means for our directors, officers and employees to report violations or suspected violations of our company policies without fear of harassment, retaliation or adverse employment consequences.
+We have adopted a Code of Business Conduct that applies to our directors, officers, and employees.
+Our Code of Business Conduct and other policies are designed to provide that our directors, officers, and employees observe high standards of personal and business ethics, and to provide a means for our directors, officers, and employees to report violations or suspected violations of our company policies without fear of harassment, retaliation or adverse employment consequences.
 In addition, we have adopted Corporate Governance Guidelines, and policies on insider trading, related party transactions and other matters relevant to our compliance and governance.
-Policies and our governance guidelines are available on our website at www.formfactor.com.
+Our Corporate Governance Guidelines and certain policies are available on the Corporate Governance page of our website at www.formfactor.com.
 We intend to disclose any amendment or waiver of provisions of our Code of Business Conduct or Corporate Governance Guidelines described above through our website within the four business days following the amendment or waiver.